Arthurpex/Arthurpex/README.md

 ## Arthur Pereira Exterkoetter :brazil:
-### I'm an information systems student at UFSC and a Developer at Keeps
+### I'm an information systems student at UFSC and a Developer at Khomp

 💻 I enjoy Data Science and Technology. <br>
 🎯 My goal is to learn as much as i can. <br>